TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

     ...: implicitly defines Namespace name

 You might want to reuse an existing namespace or define a new one for `this`.
-If you use a new namespace, then remember to scope this namespace.
+If you use a new namespace, you need to scope this namespace properly.
 As a name, you should use the constructor for `this`.
+You can find this constructor in the abstract syntax of MiniJava.
 Implicit defintions can also have properties, which allows you to specify the type of `this`.

 Next, you should specify a rule which resolves `this` to the implicit definition you just added.
 Again, you should use the constructor for `this` as the name in this rule.

 Finally, you can define a typing rule which uses `type-lookup` to create a task which looks up the type of `this`.
-A task defined in the where clause of rule will be called on the matching pattern.
-The pattern in this case is the constructor of `this`.
+You need to make sure that `type-lookup` is applied to the term matched by the rule, not to a new term `This()`.
+You can achieve this by matching with a variable and an additional check, that this variable matches `This()`:

+    create-type-task(|ctx):
+      e -> ...
+      where
+        This() := e
+      ; task   := <type-lookup(|ctx)> e

 Note that it is currently not possible to specify this rule in TS.

 #### Method Calls